-Accredited Exercise Physiologists are allied health professionals, providing exercise and lifestyle therapies for the prevention and management of chronic disease, injury rehabilitation, and disability.
+Accredited Exercise Physiologists are allied health professionals, providing exercise and lifestyle therapies for the prevention and management of chronic disease, injury rehabilitation, sports rehabilitation, and disability.
+This covers all parts of the body including lower back rehabilitation and spinal problems.

 AEP vs. PT Accredited Exercise Physiologists (AEPs) are not Personal Trainers.
 AEPs are allied-health professionals with Medicare Provider numbers and are trained members of the health and medical sector.
 Fitness professionals (e.g. personal trainers) are members of the sport and recreation sector.